 Guidelines for Prehospital Pediatric Protocol Development (CA EMSA)

 In this document the California EMS Authority (EMSA), informed by the EMSC-Technical Advisory Committee, recommends local EMS agencies address specific issues in the development of pediatric protocols.
 In addition, this document provides references for protocols from other states and from within California as examples for local EMS agencies that wish to update their protocols or that have not yet initiated protocol development for children.

-Presentation by Dr. Manish Shah.
+PowerPoint presentation by Dr. Manish Shah.

-Objectives: 1) To provide an overview of the past, present and future of national prehospital evidence-based guideline (EBG) development; 2) To describe critical considerations in developing, implementing and assessing outcomes for prehospital guidelines; 3) To define how prehospital guidelines relate to pediatric readiness in emergency departments
+Objectives: 1) To provide an overview of the past, present and future of national prehospital evidence-based guideline (EBG) development 2) To describe critical considerations in developing, implementing and assessing outcomes for prehospital guidelines 3) To define how prehospital guidelines relate to pediatric readiness in emergency departments

 Pediatric Decision Tree: A Tool for Prehospital Destination Choice

 The Pediatric Decision Tree (PDTree) is an evidence-based guideline to suggest the type of pediatric hospital which can meet a child’s definitive needs.
 The PDTree defines four levels of pediatric care; designated trauma/burn centers, comprehensive pediatric facility (with pediatric ICU and surgical services), regional pediatric facility (with pediatric inpatient care or 24/7 pediatric specialists in the ED) and local pediatric ready facility.

 Prehospital Evidence Based Practice (PEP) is a collaborative effort of Canadian and international EMS clinicians (paramedics, physicians, nurses and other allied health professionals).
 PEP is sponsored and managed by the Dalhousie University Department of Emergency Medicine Division of EMS, and Emergency Health Services Nova Scotia.